 The British Gold Britannia page gives more information about the coins and allows you to compare current prices.

 In their current form, British Gold Sovereign coins are minted since 1957 by Britain's renowned Royal Mint.
-Sovereign gold coins were reintroduced in 1817 after previously having existed in medieval times since 1489.
-The 91.67% pure British Gold Sovereigns are one of the world's most recognizable coins.
+The coins had been reintroduced in 1817 after previously having existed in medieval times since 1489.
+The 91.67% pure Gold Sovereigns count among the world's most recognizable gold coins.
 That is partly due to Benedetto Pistrucci's famous reverse design of the coins that shows St. George slaying the dragon.
 That design still appears on almost every annual issue of the coins but alternate designs were used in certain years as well.
 Three different finishes - bullion, brilliant uncirculated, proof - and five different sizes between 0.0588 oz (Quarter-Sovereign) and 1.1771 oz (Quintuple-Sovereign) are currently being offered.

 The British Gold Sovereign page gives more information about the coins and allows you to compare current prices.

 British Gold Lunar coins are struck out of 99.99% fine gold since 2014.
 The first inaugural issue was dedicated to the Chinese Year of the Horse and each year since then, the coins displayed that year's Chinese zodiac animal on their reverse.
 Buyers can choose between the denominations of 1/10 oz, 1 oz, 5 oz and 1 kg with the two largest sizes only available as proof coins.
 Annual mintage numbers of the gold version of the British Lunar coins are quite limited.
 This coin series by Britain's Royal Mint is also known as the Shengxiào Collection.
 It is scheduled to end in 2025.
 By that time, coins depicting all 12 Chinese zodiac animals will have been issued.